FreyMo/Core/README.md

 # Core
-Core components used for every application
+Core components that can be used in typical WPF applications.

+*Please note that this repository is currently not under development and therefore contains code that is not in good shape.*